Vaishnavi10706/Vaishnavi10706/README.md

 **React • Flask • MySQL • Gemini API**

-An AI-powered platform designed to help users analyze and improve their resumes.
+An AI powered platform designed to help users analyze and improve their resumes.

 * Integrated LLM-powered resume analysis and feedback.
 * Built a full-stack architecture with authentication and database management.